American Forts: East

 Fort Adams

 A Federal blockhouse surrounded by an earthwork battery.
 Situated on top of Blockhouse Hill, now only a pile of stone rubble on private property.
 Also known as Post at Loftus Heights.
-At the time this was near the international boundary with Spanish West Florida.
+At the time this was near the new international boundary with Spanish West Florida.
 Four miles to the east was Cantonment Columbian Spring (1807 - 1810).
-The Spanish had a post here in 1781 called Roche à Davion to thwart the British in Natchez.
-To the north near Sibley was the Spanish post Ecors Blancs (White Cliffs) (1781).
+The town was originally named Wilkinburg.

 Fort Rosalie